Best Car Shipping Companies

 How long does it take to ship a car?

 You may also have to wait for your carrier to get a full load before it can begin its journey.
-On the other hand, during a peak season when demand is high, it may take a little longer to find a carrier with room for your vehicle.
+On the other hand, during peak season when demand is high, it may take a little longer to find a carrier with room for your vehicle.

-Every car shipping company has its own method of estimating pickup and delivery dates and times.
+Every car shipping company has its own method of estimating pickup and delivery times.
 Your provider will likely give you an estimated delivery timeline based on the length of the trip, the availability of carriers and anticipated road conditions.

 What to look for in a car shipping company

-Before booking a car shipping company be sure to review its pricing, customer reviews and insurance coverage.
+Before booking a car shipping company, be sure to review its pricing, customer reviews and insurance coverage.

 A good auto transport company has a history of happy customers and is transparent about its pricing and additional fees.